-There are a number of organizations of varying kinds, which pose as individuals with a personal profile but indeed are not an actual individual person.
+There are a number of organisations of varying kinds, which pose as individuals with a personal profile but indeed are not an actual individual person.
 Although a number of business owners follow this route, I find it even more surprising that some marketers are even doing this!

 Why is this a problem?